cedagbo/Password-Generator/README.md

 ## Installation
 The current project does not require any installation.
 The user should only click on the Generate Password button and follow the instructions.

+## Usage
+In light of the above, the user should only click on the Generate Password red button and follow the instructions.
+Password options will be suggested to faciliate the password creation.